logologo

 1. The decedent's spouse.

-3. Either parent of the departed individual.
+3. Either parent of the decedent.

-4. An adult sibling of the departed.
+4. An adult sibling of the decedent.

 5. An adult grandchild of the decedent.